 As the graph shows, the budget was barely in surplus for more than a few years.
 We've been maxing out a new credit card almost every year, even in the good times.
 If a company were run like this, it would have long been declared bankrupt.
 So how much longer can we defy financial gravity?
 Well, we're about to find out.

 At the very time tax revenues are declining and a debt crisis is ravaging the global economy, our politicians have chosen to go on an unprecedented spending splurge.
-To fund it, the Government is preparing to borrow a monumental £241.6 billion this year.
-Many think even that figure is optimistic.
+To fund it, the Government borrowed a monumental £170.8 billion last year.
+If all goes well, we're set to borrow another £167.9 billion this year.